How to Make Painted Puffy Easter Eggs — Easy Step-by-Step Guide

 Quick answer

-To make puffy Easter eggs, you need craft eggs, puffy paint, and about 30 minutes.
-Start by applying puffy paint designs to your eggs.
-This beginner-friendly activity has 10 steps and is perfect for families with kids aged 6+.
+To make puffy Easter eggs, you need craft eggs, puffy paint, and about 30 minutes of active crafting time, plus drying time.
+Start by applying puffy paint designs to your plastic Easter egg halves.
+This beginner-friendly activity has 10 core steps (expanded to more for detail) and is perfect for families with kids aged 6+.

 On this page